Rules of Practice for Reno Municipal Court

 - The elected or appointed judges of each department may act for one another by mutual agreement as circumstances dictate.

 - Every two years, the elected or appointed judges shall select one of their number to act as Administrative Judge for the upcoming biennium.
+A judge may serve as Administrative Judge for two consecutive biennia.
+A judge must have a minimum of two (2) years experience on the Court to serve as Administrative Judge.
 The Administrative Judge shall speak publicly for the court on matters of court policy and shall handle all court administrative matters, including but not limited to: the court's budget; the court calendar; case assignments; and other policy or procedures reasonably necessary to ensure the court's reliable and consistent operations and the public's confidence in the judiciary.
 The Administrative Judge shall exercise independent judgment with regard to ministerial actions affecting the business of the courts, and shall advise the other judges and seek a consensus with regard to decisions that will change long-standing practices of the court or otherwise create a major impact on court staff or operations.
-Notwithstanding the inherent independence of each elected or appointed judge, all judges shall cooperate with, and provide their best advice the Administrative Judge in performance of these duties.
+Notwithstanding the inherent independence of each elected or appointed judge, all judges shall cooperate with, and provide their best advice to the Administrative Judge in performance of these duties.
 The ordinary court workload of the Administrative Judge may be reduced, as necessary, to provide time for the performance of administrative duties.

 Rule 3: Authorization to Represent

 - Pursuant to NRS 178.388(3), the Court may permit arraignment, plea, trial and sentencing without the defendant's personal appearance, provided the Court determines that the defendant is fully aware of the applicable constitutional rights and consents.